 This project is about freedom and privacy but not necessarily about free beer.
-We feel like it was a mistake on our side to state there will be no costs, because clearly we have huge expenses, your server hardware will have a price tag and then maybe you'd like to have some extra features that need to be developed.
+We feel like it would be a mistake to state there will be no costs, because clearly we have huge expenses, your server hardware will have a price tag and then maybe you'd like to have some extra features that need to be developed.

 It's fair to say that users with basic needs will have no monthly costs.
-We were also way more productive and effective per dollar (or euro) than commercial projects and learned a lot on top of it.
+We were also way more effective per dollar than commercial projects and learned a lot on top of it.
 An earlier version of this document contained a rough number, but at the end of the day it doesn't matter.

 Basically all established OSS companies make 90% of their revenue with enterprise customers, that's why private users and single developers typically get everything for free.
 Obviously that doesn't work if you have only private users that refuse to share their data on top of it.
 In our opinion it would have made sense to finance this like all public infrastructure, our expenses are peanuts compared to building a road.